-Allola (born Alex Latham) is an electronic pop singer, songwriter and producer based in Melbourne.
+Allola is the moniker for Melbourne based electronic pop singer, songwriter and producer, Alex Latham.
 She teams edgy vocals with atherial sounds and 80s inspired synthtronica in her catchy sparkling tracks.

 After spending a number of years at University studying music, she found herself at a loss of direction with her writing..
 "I felt I kept coming back to the same chord progressions, and writing the same pop power ballads over and over, so I went into a period of block"

 After spending a year on hiatus, Allola started writing again.
 "I just picked up this drum machine, it was called Korg Volca Beats.
 I programmed this pretty terrible beat, but it added a whole new element to my chords.
 I started to hear the music again."